Newcastle and Carlisle Railway: Gateshead instead of Newcastle

 The controversy over the route at the eastern end continued and on 10 September 1833, the board decided to alter it to follow the south bank, to a terminus at Redheugh, at Askew's Quay, a little east of the location of the present King Edward VII bridge.
 By now the Stanhope and Tyne Railway was under construction; it was to run to Tyne Dock, some way downstream, and would get direct access to convey minerals to sea-going vessels, and the N&CR directors saw this as serious competition.

 A presence on the north shore was still required—there were many quays opposite Redheugh, as well as the commercial district at a higher level—but now the Scotswood crossing of the Tyne was brought into question, and the Board decided to substitute a crossing nearer the city, at Derwenthaugh.
 In addition, it was now urgently desired to extend to deeper water east of Gateshead and a separate company was founded with the encouragement of the N&CR, to build that line.
-The Blaydon, Gateshead and Hebburn Railway (BG&HR) obtained parliamentary authority in the Blaydon, Gateshead and Hebburn Railway Company Act 1834 (4 & 5 Will.
+The Blaydon, Gateshead and Hebburn Railway (BG&HR) obtained legal authority in the Blaydon, Gateshead and Hebburn Railway Company Act 1834 (4 & 5 Will.
 4. c. xxvi) on 22 May to build a line from Blaydon to Gateshead, the act also allowing the N&CR to build the line subject to conditions.
 The route was expected to require two rope-worked inclined planes, to climb from near Redheugh to the high ground of Gateshead, and then again to descend to the Tyne at Hebburn.